Spatiotemporal Differences of COVID-19 Infection among Healthcare Workers and Patients in China from January to March 2020: Experimental Results and Analysis

-To further quantitatively measure the degree of correlation between healthcare worker infection and patient infections, we analyzed the spatial correlation between healthcare worker and patient infections, and the results are shown in Table 7.
-The correlation coefficients, r, for China (except Hubei) on January 27, February 06, and February 16 were 0.132, 0.135, and 0.252 respectively, indicating that the spatial distribution of healthcare worker and patient infection in China (except Hubei) is quite different.
-The correlation coefficients, r, for Hubei (except Wuhan) on January 27, February 06, and February 16 were 0.845, 0.816, and 0.859, respectively, which indicated that the spatial distribution difference between healthcare worker infection and patient infection in Hubei (except Wuhan) was small.
+Further, to measure the degree of correlation quantitatively between healthcare worker infection and patient infection, we analyzed the spatial correlation between healthcare worker and patient infections (Table 3).
+The correlation coefficients, r, for China (except Hubei) on January 27, February 06, and February 16 were 0.132, 0.135, and 0.252 respectively, indicating that the spatial distributions of healthcare worker and patient infections in China (except Hubei) are quite different.
+The correlation coefficients, r, for Hubei (except Wuhan) on January 27, February 06, and February 16 were 0.845, 0.816, and 0.859, respectively, which indicated that the spatial distribution difference between healthcare worker and patient infections in Hubei (except Wuhan) was small.

-In general, healthcare worker infection and patient infection in China spread mainly throughout Hubei as the center.
-Healthcare worker infection and patient infection in Hubei spread mainly throughout Wuhan and Huanggang as the center.
-Healthcare worker infection and patient infections in Wuhan spread mainly throughout Jianghan and Jiangan as the center.
-In addition, spatial distributions of healthcare worker infection and patient infection also differed from different perspectives.
-Furthermore, in addition to the differences in the number of healthcare worker and patient infection, spatial distribution was different to some extent.
-Among them, the spatial distribution difference in Hubei (except Wuhan) was greater than that in China (except Hubei), that is, the difference in the late stage was greater than that in the early stage; the difference in late-onset regions was greater than that in the early-onset regions.
+In general, in addition to the differences in the number of healthcare worker and patient infections, the spatial distribution was different to some extent.
+The spatial distribution difference in Hubei (except Wuhan) was greater than that in China (except Hubei), that is, the difference in the late stage was greater than that in the early stage; the difference in late-onset regions was greater than that in the early-onset regions.